at4591/data-analyst-portfolio/SNS_Bot_Detection_Analysis/Q4_Following_To_Followers_Ratio_Bot_Detection_Analysis.md

 ROUND(AVG((SUM(number_following))/(SUM(number_followers))) OVER(), 2) AS site_AVG_following_followers_ratio,
 ROUND((SUM(number_following))/(SUM(number_followers)) - AVG((SUM(number_following))/(SUM(number_followers))) OVER(), 2) AS 'following_followers_ratio_diff_from_AVG',
 CASE
-WHEN ROUND((SUM(number_following))/(SUM(number_followers)), 2) > 5 THEN 'high' -- As mentioned above, the cutoffs would be more consistent with real-world number if they were around 100 and 25 for 'high' and 'moderate', but due to the limitations of the data, 5 and 2.5 were used to simply demonstrate the query.
+WHEN ROUND((SUM(number_following))/(SUM(number_followers)), 2) > 5 THEN 'high' -- As mentioned above, the cutoffs would be more consistent with real-world numbers if they were around 100 and 25 for 'high' and 'moderate', but due to the limitations of the data, 5 and 2.5 were used to simply demonstrate the query.
 WHEN ROUND((SUM(number_following))/(SUM(number_followers)), 2) > 2.5 THEN 'moderate'
 ELSE 'uncertain'
 END AS 'prob_user_is_robot'